BlitzEnjoyer/BlitzInsight/README.md

 ## Known Issues

-- BlitzGauge is in alpha development.
+- The mod crashes when player exits battle search screen, instead of loading into battle
 - Currently, the software only supports a resolution of **1920x1080**.
-- Script lookups for EU server players.
-If you want to change the server, modify the 23rd line

 ## Notice

 I would like to thank BlitzStars very much <3.
 Without it, this project would not have happened

+Thanks to u/limejello99 for inspiration and advice <3

 ## Contact